Epiousion: Translations and interpretations

 There are several reasons that epiousion presents an exceptional translation challenge.
 The word appears nowhere else in other Ancient Greek texts, and so may have been coined by the authors of the Gospel.
-Jesus probably did not originally compose the prayer in Greek, but in his native language (either Aramaic language or Hebrew), but the consensus view is that the New Testament was originally written in Koine Greek.
+Jesus probably did not originally compose the prayer in Greek, but in his native language, but the consensus view is that the New Testament was originally written in Koine Greek.
 This implies the probability of language interpretation (i.e., spoken Aramaic to written Greek) at the outset of recording the Gospel.
 Thus, the meaning of any such word is often difficult to determine, because cross-references and comparisons with other usages are not possible, except by morphological analysis.

 The most popular morphological analysis sees prefix epi- and a polysemantic word ousia even though that does not follow the standard Greek form of building compound words.
 Usually the iota at the end of epi would be dropped in a compound whose second word starts with a vowel (compare, e. g., eponym vs epigraph).
 This is not an absolute rule, however: Jean Carmignac has collected 26 compound words that violate it.
 Alternatively, the word may be analyzed as a feminine participle from two different verbs.

 To sum up, both modern and ancient scholars have proposed several different translations for epiousion.
 Even Jerome, the most important translator of the Bible to Latin, translated this same word in the same context in two different ways.
 Today there is no consensus on the exact meaning.
 What follows is a review of the alternative translations:

-Daily
+"Daily"

 Daily has long been the most common English translation of epiousion.
 It is the term used in the Tyndale Bible, the King James Version, and in the most popular modern English versions.
 This rests on the analysis of epi as for and ousia as being; the word would mean "for the [day] being" with day being implicit.

 This version is based on the Latin rendering of epiousion as quotidianum, rather than the alternative Latin translation of supersubstantialem.
-This quotidianum interpretation is first recorded in the works of Tertullian.
+This quotidianum interpretation is first recorded in the works of Tertullian, and is the translation found in the Tridentine Mass.